NullVoxPopuli/emberconf-2023-resources/resources/pages/main/examples/fetch.md

-We're trying to handle loading state, error state, reactivity, and we want to have stable reference to this state, so at-cached is needed, we also need to handle cleanup, the combination of AbortController + willDestroy provides that... but also _reactive_ cleanup as the URL argument changes.
+We're trying to handle loading state, error state, reactivity, and we want to have stable reference to this state, so at-cached is needed, we also need to handle cleanup, the combination of AbortController + willDestroy provides that...

+but also

+!click

+_reactive_ cleanup as the URL argument changes.

 -->